The PlayStation 4 is Sony's entry into The Eighth Generation of Console Video Games

 with any previous generation PlayStation games offline.
 However, Sony will use a cloud gaming service similar to OnLive called PlayStation Now for older generation games.

 While PlayStation Plus is required for online multiplayer, only one subscription is required per console, meaning multiple user accounts can use the same subscription.
 The subscription will also carry over from the PlayStation 3.
 The benefits still remain, such as free games and discounts, but subscribers may also have early access to some content.

 The head of Sony Computer Entertainment has interest in the Oculus Rift virtual reality HMD

 Unlike the PlayStation 3, which didn't produce a net profit until 2011, nearly five years into its lifespan, Sony expects to break even on PS4 at launch through the sale of online subscriptions, accessories, and games.
 They also lofted a very ambitious goal of shipping 4 million units by 1 January 2014.
-This goal seems more realistic when it's pointed out that the console sold 1 million units in its first 24 hours
+This goal seemed more realistic when it's pointed out that the console sold 1 million units in its first 24 hours

 - AMD "Jaguar" Accelerated Processing Unit (A CPU & GPU on a single chip)

 - The CPU has eight x86-64 cores running at 1.6GHz each.

 - The "Liverpool" GPU contains 1152 GPU shaders and runs at 800 MHz, for a performance rated at 1.84 TFLOPS.